Press "Enter" to skip to content

 Once you’ve installed the plugin, visit the post in the editor, and you’ll see a new sidebar icon up top.

-rank math sidebar
+check score on rank math

 Click on it to open the RankMath sidebar.